PrestaShop/docs/src/content/1.7/development/architecture/migration-guide/testing/behat.md

 Every line in scenario has a related method defined in a [Context]({{< relref "#context">}}).

-### Context
+## Context

-The behat `Context` files are actual classes that contains the implementations of the features.
+The behat `Context` files are classes that contains the implementations of the features.
 In PrestaShop all `Context` files are placed in [tests/Integration/Behaviour/Features/Scenario](https://github.com/PrestaShop/PrestaShop/tree/1.7.8.x/tests/Integration/Behaviour/Features/Context).

 {{% notice tip %}}
 The most recent `Context` files are located in [`Tests/Integration/Behaviour/Features/Context/Domain`](https://github.com/PrestaShop/PrestaShop/tree/1.7.8.x/tests/Integration/Behaviour/Features/Context/Domain) namespace, so try to use these and avoid the ones from the `Tests/Integration/Behaviour/Features/Context/*` namespace (those are old and are might not be implemented well).